morey-tech/argocd-example-apps/2022-11-webinar.md

    ✓ Installing CNI 🔌
    ✓ Installing StorageClass 💾
    ✓ Joining worker nodes 🚜
-   Set kubectl context to "kind-morey-tech"
-   You can now use your cluster with:
+   Set kubectl context to "kind-<environment-name>" You can now use your cluster with:

-   kubectl cluster-info --context kind-morey-tech
+   kubectl cluster-info --context kind-<environment-name>

    Thanks for using kind! 😊
    ```
 6. Check that the cluster is working by running `kubectl get nodes`.
    ```
    % kubectl get nodes
-   NAME                            STATUS   ROLES           AGE   VERSION morey-tech-control-plane   Ready    control-plane   74s   v1.25.2 morey-tech-worker          Ready    <none>          54s   v1.25.2 morey-tech-worker2         Ready    <none>          54s   v1.25.2
+   NAME                               STATUS   ROLES           AGE   VERSION
+   <environment-name>-control-plane   Ready    control-plane   74s   v1.25.2
+   <environment-name>-worker          Ready    <none>          54s   v1.25.2
+   <environment-name>-worker2         Ready    <none>          54s   v1.25.2
-   morey-tech-worker3         Ready    <none>          54s   v1.25.2
+   <environment-name>-worker3         Ready    <none>          54s   v1.25.2
    ```
+    - Does kind always update the kubectl context?
+Maybe check that too

 ### Launch an Argo CD instance.
-1. Create an account on the Akuity Platform.
+1. Create an account on the [Akuity Platform](https://akuity.io/signup).
-2. Create an organization.
+2. To log in with GitHub SSO, click "Continute with GitHub".
+   1. You can also use Google SSO or a email and password combo.
+For the sake of the lab, I'm assuming you will be using GitHub.
+3. Click "Authorize akuityio".
+4. Create an organization by clicking "create or join" in the information bulletin.
+5. In the top right, click "New organization".
+6. Enter your "Organization Name" and click "Create"

-3. On the sidebar, click "Argo CD".
+7. Near the top of the sidebar, click "Argo CD".
-4. In the top right, click "Create".
+8. In the top right, click "Create".
-5. Set the "Instance Name" to `cluster-manager`.
+9. Set the "Instance Name" to `cluster-manager`.
-6. Select the Version correisponding to `v2.5`.
+10. Under the Version section, click the option correisponding to `v2.5`.
-7. Click "Create".
+11. Click "Create".
-8. For the Argo CD instance, click "Settings".
+12. In the dashboard the Argo CD instance, click "Settings".
-9. In the "General" section, find "Declarative Management" and enable it by clicking the toggle.
+13. In the "General" section, find "Declarative Management" and enable it by clicking the toggle.
+    1. This enables using the Akuity Platform to host the Application CRs generated when using the App of Apps pattern or ApplicationSets.
+We will demonstrate this later in the lab.
-10. In the top right, click "Save".
+14. In the top right, click "Save".
-11. On the inner sidebar, under "Security & Access", click "System Accounts".
+15. On the inner sidebar, under "Security & Access", click "System Accounts".
-12. Enable the "Admin Account" by clicking the toggle, and clicking "Confirm"
+16. Enable the "Admin Account" by clicking the toggle, and clicking "Confirm" on the prompt.
-13. Then for the `admin` user, click "Set Password".
+17. Then for the `admin` user, click "Set Password".
-14. To get the password, click "Copy".
+18. To get the password, click "Copy".
    - If the copy option does not appear, click "Regenerate Password" and then "Copy".
 Note, this will invalidate any other sessions for the `admin` user.
 15. In the bottom right of the Set password prompt, hit "Close"
-16. In the top, next to the Argo CD instance name and status, click the instance URL.
+16. In the top, next to the Argo CD instance name and status, click the instance URL (e.g., `<uuid>.cd.akuity.cloud`).
+This will open the Argo CD login page.
-17. Log into the Argo CD UI with the username `admin` and the password copied earlier
+17. Enter the username `admin` and the password copied previously.

+You will be presented with the Argo CD Applications dashboard.

 ### Deploy an agent to the cluster.
-1. Back on the Akuity Platform in the top left of the dashboard for the Argo CD instance, click "Clusters".
+1. Back on the Akuity Platform, in the top left of the dashboard for the Argo CD instance, click "Clusters".
-2. Click "Connect a cluster" in the Clusters dashboard for the Argo CD instance.
+2. In the top right, click "Connect a cluster".
-3. Enter the "Cluster Name".
+3. Enter your *environment* name as the "Cluster Name".
 4. In the bottom right, Click "Connect Cluster".
-5. To get the agent install command, click "Copy to Clipboard" then, in the bottom right, "Done".
+5. To get the agent install command, click "Copy to Clipboard".
+Then, in the bottom right, "Done".
-6. Open your terminal and ensure that `kubectl` is connected to the correct cluster. `kubectl config current-context`
+6. Open your terminal and ensure that `kubectl` is connected to the correct cluster.
+    ```
+    % kubectl config current-context
+    kind-<env-name>
+    ```
+    - This output assumes you are using `kind`.
 7. Paste and run the command against the cluster.
+   1. This will create the `akuity` namespace and deploy the resources for the Akuity Agent.
 8. Check the pods in the `akuity` namespace.
 Wait for the `Running` status on all of the pods (apprx.
 1 minute).
    ```
    % kubectl get pods -n akuity